-Stress and anxiety are very common in today’s fast-paced world.
+Stress or anxiety is very common in today’s fast-paced world.
 31% of American adults suffer from anxiety in their lifetime.
-Almost half of Americans say they feel “a lot of pressure” in their daily lives.
+Almost half of Americans say they feel Anxiety or Stress “a lot of pressure” in their daily lives.

 Although both conditions are “normal”, they can be tolerated a lot.
 Read on to learn more about the key differences and how to know if you are anxious or stressed.
 Knowing which factor affects you more will make it easier to find a way of life that reduces stress and anxiety.